University of Miami School of Law, J.D. 2014 magna cum laude

 Eastern District of North Carolina

-Civil Rights including:
+Civil Rights

-In New York, Abe co-founded a civil rights firm, Lord & Schewel PLLC, clerked for the Honorable Jack B. Weinstein in the Eastern District of New York and served as a public defender at the Legal Aid Society in Manhattan.
+Abe joined Tin Fulton Walker & Owen in 2020, after moving from New York back to his home state of North Carolina.
+In New York, Abe co-founded a civil rights firm, Lord & Schewel PLLC, clerked for the Honorable Jack B. Weinstein in the EDNY and worked as a public defender at the Legal Aid Society in Manhattan.

 Abe graduated magna cum laude from the University of Miami School of Law.
 Prior to law school, Abe was a teacher in Jackson, Mississippi, and received a Masters in Education from the University of Mississippi.
-Abe received his undergraduate degree from the University of North Carolina at Chapel-Hill.
+Abe received his bachelor’s degree from the University of North Carolina at Chapel-Hill.

 © Tin Fulton Walker & Owen.
 All Rights Reserved.
 Web Design & Internet Marketing by Studio III